Student Affairs Division Office Staff

 Dr. Byrd came to APSU in 2006 after serving for nine years as the Assistant Vice Chancellor for Student Affairs at Auburn University Montgomery.
 She has also worked at Jacksonville State University and the University of South Alabama.
-A Nashville native, she graduated from Tennessee Technological University with a B.S. degree and M.A. in Educational Psychology and Counselor Education.
-She completed the Ed.D. degree in Higher Education Administration at the University of Alabama.
+A Nashville native, she graduated from Tennessee Technological University with a B.S. degree and a M.A. in Educational Psychology and Counselor Education.
+She earned the Ed.D. degree in Higher Education Administration at the University of Alabama.
 She has been involved in many professional activities and leadership roles including president of the Southern Association for College Student Affairs (SACSA) and conference chair for NASPA Region III Summer Symposium.
 She has served the Tennessee Board of Regents (TBR) as chair of the Student Affairs Sub-Council and has been appointed to the Strategic Planning Oversight Committee and Common Calendar Committee.
 Her personal interests include travel, especially experiencing different cultures and viewing wildlife in their natural habitat.
 She also enjoys photography, following SEC football and collecting foreign coins and currency.

 Arriving at Austin Peay State University in July 2007, Dean Singleton previously served as the Associate Dean of Students and Director of Judicial Affairs at the University of Miami; Assistant Dean of Students at Purdue University; and Coordinator for Fraternity/Sorority Affairs at the University of Memphis.
-A Tennessee native, Dean Singleton graduated from Jackson State Community College with an A.S. degree; the University of Memphis with both a B.S. in Education and M.S. in Student Personnel Services and Counseling; a M.S. in Educational Leadership from Florida International University; and has completed his Ed.D. course work at Florida International University in Educational Leadership and Policy Studies.
+A Tennessee native, Dean Singleton graduated from Jackson State Community College with an A.S. degree; the University of Memphis with both a B.S. in Education and a M.S. in Student Personnel Services and Counseling; a M.S. in Educational Leadership from Florida International University; and has completed his Ed.D. course work at Florida International University in Educational Leadership and Policy Studies.
 Additionally, he was selected and attended Harvard University as a participant in their Mid-Management Institute.
-He holds membership in Omicron Delta Kappa National Leadership Honorary; Mortar Board Senior Honorary; Kappa Delta Pi Education Honorary; Phi Kappa Phi Education Honorary; Alpha Sigma Lambda Non-Traditional Honor Society; Gamma Sigma Alpha Academic Honorary, Order of Omega Honor Society, and Kappa Alpha Order National Fraternity.
+He holds membership in Omicron Delta Kappa National Leadership Honorary; Mortar Board Senior Honorary; Kappa Delta Pi Education Honorary; Phi Kappa Phi Education Honorary; Alpha Sigma Lambda Non-Traditional Honor Society; Gamma Sigma Alpha Academic Honorary, Golden Key International Honour Society, Order of Omega Honor Society, and Kappa Alpha Order National Fraternity.

 Dean Singleton is a frequent speaker at colleges and universities on academic success, and works closely with APSU faculty/staff on meeting the needs of our students.
 He enjoys travel and volunteer work with both Kappa Alpha Order and in the greater Clarksville/Nashville communities.